Sports News | Lewis Hamilton Waves to Fans as He Drives a Ferrari F1 Car for the First Time | LatestLY

-Fiorano Modenese (Italy), Jan 22 (AP) Lewis Hamilton waved to a crowd of waiting fans on Wednesday as he drove a Ferrari Formula 1 car for the first time since joining the Italian team for the 2025 season.
+Fiorano Modenese (Italy), Jan 23 (AP) Lewis Hamilton greeted a crowd of waiting fans on Wednesday as he drove a Ferrari Formula 1 car for the first time since joining the Italian team for the 2025 season.

 Hamilton was behind the wheel of a 2023-specification Ferrari SF-23 bearing his racing number, 44, at the team's Fiorano test track, and wore a new helmet design in yellow with a prominent Prancing Horse logo.